parrishsteve/stock-market/README.md

 # stock-market
-A reliable app with no ads and real-time data.
+A reliable kotlin app with no ads and real-time data.
 An app to search for stock market symbols and get real-time stock market data

 This app uses the RESTful API services at worldtradingdata.com.